 Even in the time of war, children exhibit the same qualities; they are resilient, they love to play, they yearn for attention and gifts, and never refuse a hug.
 Every child I met touched my heart and they inspired me to work even harder.
 Behind their smile there is an undeniable sadness in their eyes, displaying the painful loss of parents, family, friends and their country.
 And for thousands of them, all at once.

-The magnitude of the problem is awesome and overwhelming.
-But remaining idol is not an option.
+The magnitude of the problem is overwhelming.
+But remaining idle is not an option.
 I am thankful to God for granting myself and the GiveLight team the courage to take action.
 I am deeply grateful to so many amazing friends who chose to join me in giving our collective light.
 Over the next few months we are committed to continue exploring the many ways we can support the Syrian children.
-For now, know that your #BlanketOfLove and other winter necessities are warming the hearts and bodies of approximately 4000 children and their care takers.
+For now, know that your #BlanketOfLove and other winter necessities are warming the hearts and bodies of approximately 4000 children and their caretakers.
 May your heart be filled with joy and light.

 Thank you for your shining generosity."